Luidog/fms-api-client/README.md

 ```

 ```
-> fms-api-client@0.0.7 test /Users/luidelaparra/Documents/Development/fms-api-client
+> fms-api-client@1.0.1 test /Users/luidelaparra/Documents/Development/fms-api-client
 > mocha --recursive ./tests
-  FileMaker Data API Client
+  Client Data Store
     ✓ should allow an instance to be saved.
+    ✓ should allow an instance to be recalled FileMaker Data API Client
     ✓ should authenticate into FileMaker.
-(155ms)
+(136ms)
     ✓ should create FileMaker records.
-(169ms)
+(178ms)
     ✓ should update FileMaker records.
     ✓ should delete FileMaker records.
     ✓ should get a FileMaker specific record.
-    ✓ should allow you to list FileMaker records (218ms) ✓ should allow you to modify the FileMaker list response (165ms) ✓ should allow allow a list response to be set with numbers (158ms) ✓ should allow you to find FileMaker records (151ms) ✓ should allow you to set FileMaker globals (166ms) Client Script Capability
+    ✓ should allow you to list FileMaker records (225ms) ✓ should allow you to modify the FileMaker list response (158ms) ✓ should allow allow a list response to be set with numbers (149ms) ✓ should allow you to find FileMaker records (159ms) ✓ should allow you to set FileMaker globals (159ms) Client Script Capability
-    ✓ should allow you to trigger a script in FileMaker (178ms) ✓ should allow you to trigger a script in a find (195ms) Client Upload Capability
+    ✓ should allow you to trigger a script in FileMaker (166ms) ✓ should allow you to trigger a script in a find (199ms) ✓ should allow you to trigger a script in a list (153ms) Client Upload Capability
-    ✓ should allow you to upload a file to FileMaker (1362ms) Client Data Usage Tracking
+    ✓ should allow you to upload a file to FileMaker (1324ms) Client Data Usage Tracking
     ✓ should track API usage data.
-(159ms)
+(161ms)
+    ✓ should allow you to reset usage data.
+(150ms)
-  15 passing (3s)
+  18 passing (3s)
 ```

 ## Dependencies